mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/06_while.md

 }
 ```

-For example, we might want to sum the numbers from 1 to 5:
+For example, we might want to sum the NUMBERS from 1 to 5:

 ```rust
 let sum = 0;